Bun Burner 1500

 Here is an example of a 'good' receipt:

-Even better, take a photo of your receipt in front of your odometer at each stop (many advanced IBA rides require this method):
+You MUST take a photo of each receipt in front of your odometer at the start, each fuel stop and finish location:

 low-resolution photo shows a good way to show your receipts.
 Of